leojin/LogSplitter/README.md

  0 * * * * /root/opbin/logSplitter/log_splitter ACCESS_BLOG ACCESS_WEIXIN >> /root/opbin/logSplitter/runtime.log 2>&1
 ```

-This tools helps me split the log, compress the log, delete the log, and reload the server config(it works for nginx/httpd by sending an usr1 signal to the main process, so you need to set the server_pid_file option)
+This config helps me split the log, compress the log, delete the log, and reload the server config(it works with nginx/httpd by sending an 'usr1' signal to the main process, so you need to set the `server_pid_file` option).

-Logs splited by different granularity need separately crontab command.
+Logs splited by different granularity need to run separately.
-For example if you have those two section:
+For example if you have those two sections:

 ```ini
 [SPLIT_DAY]